fountainment/cherrysoda-engine/README.md

 ## Introduction

-This is an engine that I made for anticipating gamejam.
+This is an engine I made for anticipating gamejam.

 In 2018, I tried using Monocle engine (the engine of the game Celeste) which is written in C#.
-Its design is quite simple and handy, then I think if I can use it to make game for different platforms.
+Its design is quite simple and handy, then I wonder if I can use it to make game for different platforms.

-The result is this engine, it inherited most of the design from Monocle engine, and added some useful features.
+The result is this engine, it inherited most parts of Monocle engine, and added some useful features.
 I have to admit that the port quality is not very good, anyway, after a few gamejams, it's basically usable now.

 ## Demos